 For selecting the NTG, propensity score-matching was performed using the R software package MatchIt nearest neighbor matching method (R Foundation for Statistical Computing, Vienna, Austria) to avoid selection bias and to obtain enough statistical power.
 The propensity score model considered age, sex, cancer stage, and surgical method.

-The clinical and perioperative results of the study patients were compared between the tattooed group and non-tattooed group using χ2 test or Fisher’s extract test and the t-test.
+The clinical and perioperative results of the study patients were compared between the TG and NTG using χ2 test or Fisher’s extract test and the t-test.
 Univariate analysis and multivariate analysis was performed with logistic regression on variables identified to be significant on univariate analysis.
 P values of less than 0.05 were considered significant.
 Statistical analyses were computed by SPSS statistics version 22 for Windows (SPSS Inc., Chicago, IL).

 RESULTS